backlineint/webcomponents-wtf/slides/presentation.md

 ![](images/bounteous.jpg)

-^ Special shout outs to Andy Olsen for helping me crack the code on this, along with the NEDCamp BOF Session
+^ Special shout outs:
+* Andy Olsen for helping me crack the code on this talk
+* Also NEDCamp BOF Session

 ---